denn1s/apple-and-lily/Character Sheets/Karin - End.md

 ## Personality & Expression

 - **Personality:** Prickly, cynical, and socially anxious to the extreme, especially around people she perceives as "normal."
 She uses a standoffish and sarcastic exterior as armor to protect a deeply passionate and vulnerable core.
 With her one friend, Risa, she can relax slightly, revealing a snarky sense of humor and an intense passion for her hobbies.
-Her online persona, "Ringo-sensei," is confident, wise, and kind—the complete opposite of how she presents in person.
+- Her online persona, "Ringo-sensei," is confident, wise, and kind—the complete opposite of how she presents in person.
+Ringo-sensei is her writer profile in fan fiction sites.
+She has several followers and is used to pretending to be an experienced, well-put together person.
+In her head, Lily is her first "follower" in real life, but that is her misunderstanding.
+Note that Ringo Sensei can only help her with Yuri Situations or writing, she is unskilled in programming even in her persona.

 - **Emotional Traits:** Her default state is high-functioning anxiety.
 She is prone to overthinking, assuming the worst-case scenario, and panicking when her routine or safe space is breached.
 Joy and excitement are reserved for her private hobbies or rare moments with Risa.